apache/doris-website/docs/admin-manual/data-admin/ccr/overview.md

 ![CCR Architecture Overview](/images/ccr-architecture-description.png)

-CCR relies primarily on a lightweight process called `Syncers`. `Syncers` fetch binlogs from the source cluster, apply the metadata to the target cluster, and instruct the target cluster to pull data from the source cluster, enabling full and incremental synchronization.
+CCR relies primarily on a lightweight process called `Syncer`. `Syncer` fetch binlogs from the source cluster, apply the metadata to the target cluster, and instruct the target cluster to pull data from the source cluster, enabling full and incremental synchronization.

 ### Principles